Building a human-like observer using deep learning in an extended Wigner's friend experiment: Introduction

+The experimental violation of these "Local Friendliness" inequalities suggests that either: (i) "Local Friendliness" is false, or (ii) it is fundamentally impossible to violate the inequalities with bona fide observers \cite{cavalcanti2023fresh, bong2020}.
+For example, in \cite{bong2020}, the friends are simple photon paths.
+To completely rule out the second possibility, it has been suggested \cite{cavalcanti2023fresh} that the "Local Friendliness" test program might take as long term as the loophole-free Bell tests\cite{georgescu2021bell}.
+This would involve a series of stepwise improvements in systems that increasingly resemble human-like observers, both quantitatively and qualitatively, with each step posing new challenges and potentially offering new insights into the foundations of quantum mechanics.

+In this work, we introduce and demonstrate a deep learning-based artificial intelligence (AI) in an enhanced version of the extended Wigner's friend experiment, taking a step toward realizing a human-like observer.
+The experimental setup is briefly outlined in Fig. \ref{experiment_setup}.
+The AI is primarily designed to test within the AOE assumption \cite{bong2020}, which posits that an observed event is a real, singular event and not relative to any observer.
+This assumption suggests two key points: i) nested consistency between observers, and ii) independence of measurements from the observer's cognition.

-Specifically, if Bob never reveals a fraction of his results and forgets them completely, the super observer (us) performing the final statistics will not be able to access Bob's full measurement events, thereby violating the \textit{"unselected"} condition.
-According to the \textit{ensemble-frequency} theories alone, those erased measurements actually occurred, so the combination of erased and exposed data constitutes the complete set of measurement results and should follow the probability distribution of the standard Born's rule $\langle \Psi|A_a^x \otimes B_b^y|\Psi \rangle$.
-This concept is included in the "Absoluteness of Observed Events" (AOE) assumption \cite{bong2020}, which posits that an observed event is a real, single event and not relative to anything or anyone.
-In contrast, within the \textit{propensity} or \textit{subjective degrees of belief} theories, there is no single ultimate reality, which in turn denies the possibility of nested consistency between observers \cite{frauchiger2018quantum,Polychronakos2024}.
-Since the super observer has incomplete knowledge of the results, according to the \textit{subjective degrees of belief} theory, and if this knowledge is treated as a component of the \textit{propensity} theory, he could not reconstruct the QP $\langle \Psi|A_a^x \otimes B_b^y|\Psi \rangle$ of the full measurement data based on what is exposed to him.
-With Bob as an artificial intelligence (AI), this experiment can be conducted as long as he partially leaks his measured results to the super observer, controlled by a specific selection function of his.
+Our design aims to test both of these aspects.
+Specifically, if Bob (the AI) withholds a fraction of his results and erases them completely from his memory, the super observer (us), performing the final statistical analysis, will not have access to Bob's full set of measurement events.
+According to the first AOE assumption, these erased measurements are still considered to have occurred.
+Therefore, the combination of both erased and exposed data constitutes the complete set of measurement results, which should follow the probability distribution predicted by standard Born's rule, $\langle \Psi | A_a^x \otimes B_b^y | \Psi \rangle$.
+In contrast, it has been suggested that there is no single ultimate reality, which challenges the possibility of nested consistency between observers \cite{frauchiger2018quantum,Polychronakos2024}, thereby invalidating the above conclusion.
+With Bob functioning as an AI, this experiment can be conducted to test this hypothesis, provided that he selectively leaks part of his measured results to the super observer, controlled by a specific selection function of his choosing.